 However, scrubbing internet traffic of the bad stuff is just one half of the DDoS defence story.
-Before you scrub, first you have to find the bad stuff .
+Before you scrub, you have to find the bad stuff first.
 And the detection layer is where the “smallness” of traditional DDoS protection approaches has reached the end of the road.

-In the out of band DDoS protection architectures which are most common today, a detection appliance receives traffic summaries (NetFlow, sFlow, IPFIX) and BGP routing data detects attacks based on that inbound data, then signals to mitigation layers to scrub the traffic in question.
+In the out of band DDoS protection architectures which are most common today, a detection appliance receives traffic summaries (NetFlow, sFlow, IPFIX) and BGP routing data, detects attacks based on that inbound data, then signals to mitigation layers to scrub the traffic in question.

 The problem with this isn't necessarily the overall architecture, but the detection appliance's compute and storage limitations.
 A multi-core CPU with NxGB of RAM and some TB of storage is a lot of power for a laptop, but not so much when dealing with huge volumes of traffic flow data.
 It takes most of the compute power just converting binary wire to text/numeric data.
 So a ton of compromises must be made in analysing the data to detect attacks, leading to fairly substantial inaccuracies.

 The application of big data to DDoS detection is transformative for accuracy, based on two factors.
 The first factor is how comprehensively the data is examined.
-For example, to perform any kind of baselining, it's common for appliances to have to segment traffic flow data based on which router exported the flow records.
+For example, in order to perform any kind of baselining, it's common for appliances to have to segment traffic flow data based on which router exported the flow records.
 So let's say a host IP is being hit by a DDoS attack, but it's coming in via multiple routers.
-Instead of seeing a large bump of network-wide traffic going to that host, the detection appliance will see a small bump of traffic across several routers — none of which will trigger any alert or mitigation.
+Instead of seeing a large bump of network-wide traffic going to that host, the detection appliance will see a small bump of traffic across several routers—none of which will trigger any alert or mitigation.
 A big data approach doesn't have the computing constraints, so it can always look at network-wide traffic, and so it will naturally notice attacks that would otherwise get missed.